Advertisements

 terence lewis

 Terence Lewis was born on 10 April 1975 in Mumbai to a lower-middle-class Christian family with 7 children.
-Terence has seven siblings, and he is the youngest among them.
+Terence has seven siblings, and he is the youngest.
 So, his parents had 8 children, including Terence.
 His childhood was spent in Pathan Chawl (a 220-square-foot house) in Irla (Vile Parle), Mumbai.
 His father, Xavier Lewis, was from Mangalore, while his mother, Teresa Lewis, was from Mumbai.

 His father always wanted to move back to Mangalore, but his mother wanted to live in Mumbai as she believed her children would have better facilities there.
 Terence lived in the house until 2009 and shifted to his new rented house in Santa Cruz after getting into Dance India Dance season 1.

-He did his schooling (up to 10th) at St. Theresa’s Boys High School Mumbai, and after that, he studied 11th and 12th at St. Xavier College Mumbai.
-He was a bright student from childhood, but as his parents were not that well-off and educating eight children was not that easy, his father asked him to bear his educational expenses after he was 15.
-He is trained in jazz, ballet, and contemporary dance at the Alvin Ailey American Dance Theater and the Martha Graham Center of Contemporary Dance in New York.
+He did his schooling (up to 10th) at St. Theresa’s Boys High School, Mumbai, and later studied 11th and 12th at St. Xavier’s College, Mumbai.
+He was a bright student from childhood, but as his parents were not well-off and educating eight children was not easy, his father asked him to bear his own educational expenses after he was 15.
+He is trained in jazz, ballet, and contemporary dance at the Alvin Ailey American Dance Theatre and the Martha Graham Centre of Contemporary Dance in New York.

 Also Read- Stunning Priyamani: Age, Husband, Movies, Height, and Net Worth

 He started giving dance tuition to children at their homes to support his education.
-After completing his education, he opened his own dance institute, thinking that he would attract many students.
+After completing his education, he opened his own dance institute, hoping to attract many students.
 However, he failed miserably, and soon, he had to close the institute.

-He then shifted to fitness, and after six months, he appeared for the fitness trainer exam, which he cleared successfully.
-He started to work as an aerobics trainer for very famous personalities in Mumbai and especially females.
-He met Reena Dutta Khan (Aamir Khan’s 1st and then-wife) as she was also in Terence’s Aerobics class.
+He then shifted to fitness and, after six months, appeared for the fitness trainer exam, which he cleared successfully.
+He started working as an aerobics trainer for very famous personalities in Mumbai, especially women.
+He met Reena Dutta Khan (Aamir Khan’s 1st and then-wife) in Terence’s Aerobics class.

 The movie Lagaan was in the making then, and Reena was its executive producer.
 As the movie was set in the 19th Century, Reena approached Terence for the Viennese ball dance choreography.
 He was one of the choreographers along with Vaibhabi Merchant and Saroj Khan.